mighdoll/mighdoll-site/src/content/blog/ModernIntersection.md

 [Intersection] was originally proposed by @jcalz on [stack overflow][jcalz-intersection].
-I recently learned of a nice improvement to [Intersection] from @Gerrit0, though, and I think the improved version deserves wider circulation.
+I recently learned of a nice improvement to [Intersection] from @Gerrit0.
+I think the improved version deserves wider circulation.
 It uses a relatively new TypeScript feature, introduced in TypeScript version 4.8, which allows for an [extends refinement on infer clauses][infer extends].